-Metal detectorist Terry Herbert found the priceless treasure in July 2009; it has subsequently been valued by the Treasure Valuation Committee at the British Museum at £3.285 million.
+Metal detectorist Terry Herbert found the priceless treasure; it has subsequently been valued by the Treasure Valuation Committee at the British Museum at £3.285 million.
 The Staffordshire Hoard has been seen by more than four million people at the Potteries Museum & Art Gallery (PMAG) and Birmingham Museum & Art Gallery (BMAG) since it was discovered, and by many more at travelling exhibitions as far reaching as Washington DC.

 To celebrate the 10-year anniversary, the Potteries Museum & Art Gallery has launched a revamped Staffordshire Hoard exhibition, with several star objects returning to the gallery for the first time in years.